 Our Editors independently research, test, and rate what we feel are the best products.
 We use affiliate links and may receive a small commission on purchases.

-Just because you’re are in the backcountry doesn’t mean you can’t enjoy some comforts like sitting around the campfire in comfort.
+Just because you’re are in the backcountry doesn’t mean you can’t enjoy sitting around the campfire in comfort.

 All you need is the best backpacking chair that combines lightweight, small packed size and is comfortable.

 Unfortunately, this is not an easy combination to find so to make it easy, Outside Pursuits has put together this guide to assist you.

 Best Backpacking Chairs

 Quick Answer: The 5 Best Rated Backpacking Chairs For 2021

 Let’s take a look at the top rated backpacking chairs, then we’ll talk about how to choose the right one for your needs in our buying guide below.